UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1200

-- UConn's national championship odds (+1200) place it seventh-best in college basketball, but according to computer rankings it is only ninth-best.
+- UConn is seventh-best in the country in terms of its odds to win the national championship (+1200), but only ninth-best, according to computer rankings.

-- In terms of their national championship odds, the Huskies have had the 54th-biggest change this season, improving from +8000 at the beginning to +1200.
+- The Huskies' national championship odds have improved from +8000 at the beginning of the season to +1200, the 54th-biggest change among all teams.

-- UConn's chances of winning the national championship, based on its odds, are 7.7%.
+- With odds of +1200, UConn has been given a 7.7% chance of winning the national championship.

 Saint Mary's (CA) Futures Odds